How to Look Expensive Without Spending Too Much Money

 Invest in Staple Pieces

-Paying more money for higher-quality staple pieces might seem counter-intuitive, but having fewer, higher quality items that last for several years is better than having a cheaper item that you need to replace all the time.
-Consider staple pieces like basic tees, a quality pair of jeans, a neutral tote, and a leather jacket — things that you can wear over and over.
-You can slowly collect these items over time; you don’t need to spend a lot of money all at once.
+Paying more money for higher-quality staple pieces might seem counter-intuitive, but having fewer higher quality items that last several years is better than having a cheaper item that you need to replace all the time.
+Consider staple pieces like basic tees, a quality pair of denim, a neutral tote, and a leather jacket, things that you won’t get tired of.
+You can slowly collect these items over time, you don’t need to spend a lot of money all at once.

 Keep it Neutral

 Keep most of the pieces in your wardrobe neutral.
-Black, white, cream, grey, brown, and taupe are all versatile and look effortlessly expensive.
-You can also mix and match outfits from just a few pieces of clothing.
+Black, whites/creams, greys, browns, and taupes are all versatile, and look effortlessly expensive.
+You also get more outfits from fewer pieces of clothing.
 Neutrals never go out of style either, so you can keep them season after season.

 Keep it Structured

 Look for clean lines and well-formed shapes and cuts in clothing.
-Having a well-tailored pair of pants, skirt, or blazer that you can wear again and again with multiple items is key to always looking put-together.
+Having a well-tailored pair of pants, skirt, or blazer that you can wear over and over with multiple items is key to always looking put-together.
 Take time to find pieces that flatter your body shape.

 Monochromatic Colour Palettes

-Besides being easy, monochromatic looks are elegant and have a slimming or elongating effect.
-It looks like you were intentional and put effort into the look, although it doesn’t take much effort at all to wear one colour from head-to-toe.
+Besides being easy, monochromatic looks are elegant and have an elongating effect.
+It looks like you were intentional and put effort into the look, but it’s not much effort at all.

 Add Textures

-If you have a capsule wardrobe, invest in one or two pieces that are made of luxury materials such as silk or linen.
+If you have a capsule wardrobe, invest in one or two pieces that are different materials such as silk or linen.
 These fabrics instantly make your outfit look more expensive but can be neutral, so it complements multiple outfits.

 Avoid Large Prints and Patterns